-4. Entanglement, strangling
+4. ENTANGLEMENT, STRANGLING

 4.1.
-State of the art
+STATE OF THE ART

 In 2015, 340 original works were published recording the interactions between organisms and marine litter corresponding to entanglement (Gall and Thompson, 2015).
-Birds represented nearly 35% of entangled species, followed by fishes (27%), invertebrates (20%), mammals (almost 13%) and reptiles (nearly 5%).
-Among the species described, pinnipeds and marine turtles were the species on which the occurrence of impacts was the highest (NOAA, 2014), the latter being on the beaches during the egglaying period.
+Birds represented nearly 35 % of entangled species, followed by fishes (27 %), invertebrates (20 %), mammals (almost 13 %) and reptiles (nearly 5 %).
+Among the species described, pinnipeds and marine turtles were the species on which the occurrence of impacts was the highest (NOAA, 2014), the latter being on the beaches during the egg laying period.

-According to the UNEP (2016), entanglement incidents lead to wounds or death, with a declining order of species affected per taxon, for 192 species of invertebrate, 89 species of fish, 83 species of bird, 38 species of mammal and all species of turtle (7).
+According to UNEP (2016), entanglement incidents lead to wounds or death, with a declining order of species affected per taxon, for 192 species of invertebrate, 89 species of fish, 83 species of bird, 38 species of mammal and all species of marine turtles (7).

 Dolphins and other cetaceans are often caught by the neck and fins when they get tangled up in marine litter (Kuhn et al., 2015).
-More generally for the cetaceans, the factors that may contribute to organisms being entangled in or strangled by abandoned fishing gear or litter include 1) the presence of organisms in or near the nets, 2) water turbidity, making the litter and gear less visible, 3) ambient noise in the marine environment that can hide or distort the echoes produced by fishing gear, and 4) the ability to detect nets by echolocation.
-Furthermore, the lack of experience of juvenile or immature individuals can make them vulnerable to being caught in mesh nets.
+More generally for the cetaceans, the factors that may contribute to organisms being entangled in or strangled by abandoned fishing gear or marine litter include:

+- a. presence of organisms in or near the nets; - Water turbidity, making marine litter and gear less visible; - Ambient noise in the marine environment that can hide or distort the echoes produced by fishing gear; and - d.
+Ability to detect nets by echolocation.

-In certain cases, entanglement can lead to deformation (constriction of part of the body for growing individuals, for example; Gregory, 2009).
+Furthermore, the lack of experience of juvenile or immature individuals can make them more vulnerable to being caught in gillnets.
+In certain cases, entanglement can lead to deformations (constriction of part of the body of growing individuals, for example; Gregory, 2009).
 Birds are caught by the beak, wings or claws, which restricts their agility, and their ability to fly and to feed.
-Some species, particularly sharks, also very sensitive to this type of impact (NOAA, 2014), can no longer open their jaws.
+Some species, particularly sharks, also very sensitive to this type of impact (NOAA, 2014), may no longer be able to open their jaws.

-Benthic organisms can also be caught in traps or objects on the seabed.
-Typically, crabs, octopus, fishes and many small invertebrates are taken in traps on the seabed and die of stress, wounds, or prolonged fasting (review in Kuhn et al., 2015).
+Benthic organisms can also be caught in traps or objects on the seafloor.
+Typically, crabs, octopus, fishes and many small invertebrates get caught in traps on the seafloor and die of stress, wounds, or prolonged fasting (review in Kuhn et al., 2015).

-Abandoned mono-filament fishing lines are perhaps the most dangerous kind of litter, for they can represent up to 45% of entanglements observed (http://www.monachusguardian.org/mguard21/2121covsto.htm).
-Indeed, abandoned fishing gear, including fishing lines, nets, orins and traps and pots for crab/lobster/fishes represent 72% of all observations of entanglement.
-Lost gear can have an impact on the environment in many different ways, including i) the continuing catch of target species, ii) the catching of non-target fishes and crustaceans, and of all other species, iii) the entanglement of turtles, mammals, seabirds and fishes in lost nets and litter, and iv) the physical impact of gear on the benthic environment (Ayaz et al., 2006; MacFayden et al., 2009).
+Abandoned mono-filament fishing lines are perhaps the most dangerous kind of marine litter, for they can represent up to 45 % of entanglements observed3.
+Indeed, abandoned, lost, or otherwise discarded fishing gear, including fishing lines, nets, orins (ropes) and traps and pots for crab/lobster/fishes represent 72 % of all observations of entanglement.
+Lost gear can have an impact on the environment in many different ways, including:

+- i) the continuing catch of target species; - ii) the catching of non-target fishes and crustaceans, and of all other species; - iii) the entanglement of turtles, mammals, seabirds and fishes in lost nets and litter; and - iv) the physical impact of gear on the benthic environment (Ayaz et al., 2006; MacFayden et al., 2009).
 Factors that complicate the analysis of entanglement data were described in the FANTARED Project (mentioned in UNEP/MAP, 2005a; Table 5).